quvide/flight-simulator/README.md

-Calculates ans visualizes trajectories of high speed rounds.
+Calculates and visualizes trajectories of high speed rounds using the Euler method.
 It considers
 * air density as a function of altitude
 * drag coefficient as a function of speed of air (which is a function of altitude)